Two thistle lanterns in black walnut and maple on a dining table set up for Robbie Burns night

 Then, there's the wee dram - Whisky, not Whiskey (that's for St. Patrick's).
 I haven't yet decided on the glasses... whether to be a purist or posh.

-the fireplace on Robbie Burns night
+the fireplace on Robbie Burns night with some thistle decor

 Finally the setting....
 In front of the fire, snuggling under the plaid blanket with my favourite Irishman and chief worker bee of course.
 I'll break out the silver and pewter, give a nod to my Scots-Irish grandmothers with the linen.
 And for ambiance... my thistle lantern of course!